 What is Warm Isostatic Pressing (WIP)?

-Warm isostatic pressing uses a flexible material as a mold and hydraulic pressure as the pressure medium to shape and press powdered materials.
-Depending on the application and material, it can be water or oil.
-In this process, the liquid is first heated and then injected into a sealed pressing cylinder through a pressure source.
-The pressure of the medium within the sealed container can be uniformly transmitted in all directions, ultimately obtaining products with uniform density and excellent performance.
-This overcomes the shortcomings of cold isostatic pressing in shaping special materials while avoiding the extreme temperature conditions of hot isostatic pressing.
+Warm isostatic pressing uses flexible materials as molds, and depending on the material being processed, the pressurizing medium can be water or oil, to shape and press powdered materials.
+In this process, the liquid is first heated and then injected into a sealed, high-pressure chamber through a pressure source.
+The pressure of the medium within the sealed container can be uniformly transmitted in all directions, ultimately resulting in products with uniform density and excellent performance.
+Due to its unique forming advantages, warm isostatic pressing has been widely used in many high-end industrial fields.

 What are the advantages of Warm Isostatic Pressing?